Complaints Procedure

 We will investigate your complaint thoroughly.
 This will include, but is not limited to: - reviewing all relevant correspondence, file notes, and documentation and where necessary asking you for further clarification regarding your complaint.

-We will then contact you, usually in writing, to advise you of our views on the complaint and how we propose to resolve it.
+We will then contact you, usually in writing (unless any other format is requested), to advise you of our views on the complaint and how we propose to resolve it.

 Legal Ombudsman

 If we have not resolved your complaint to your satisfaction within 8 weeks, you may complain to the Legal Ombudsman.
+We will remind you of this right upon conclusion of our internal complaints procedure, if you remain dissatisfied with the outcome.
 The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against solicitors.
 More information about the service of the Legal Ombudsman can be found at www.legalombudsman.org.uk.

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within six years of the act or omission about which you are complaining (or alternatively 3 years from the date you should have reasonably been aware of it).